apache/incubator-devlake-website/versioned_docs/version-v0.18/GettingStarted/DockerComposeSetup.md

    **Please make sure to keep the ENCRYPTION_SECRET safe as it is used to encrypt sensitive information in the database, such as personal access tokens and passwords.
 If ENCRYPTION_SECRET is lost, it may not be possible to decrypt this sensitive information.**

+4. By default, the timezone is UTC.
+You can change it by adjusting the env variable TZ in docker-compose.yml

-4. Run `docker-compose up -d` if the version of Docker Desktop is too low to use `docker compose up -d`.
+5. Run `docker-compose up -d` if the version of Docker Desktop is too low to use `docker compose up -d`.

 ## Collect data and view dashboards